ducquang2/IA01-ReactTutorial/README.md

 ## Deployment

-- The project is deployed on ... at ...
+- The project is deployed on [Vercel](https://tic-tac-toe-azure-kappa.vercel.app)